-The global accountability systems explored in the textile, vaccine, and e-waste cases face the challenge of accountability at a distance: production, consumption, and disposal of the technologies escape accountability in part because they are distributed in different geographic locations.
+Global accountability systems in areas like vaccines and e-wastes face the challenge of accountability at a distance: production, consumption, and disposal of the technologies escape accountability in part because they are distributed in different geographic locations.
 As already indicated, other accountability processes and especially formal political ones continue to operate in one place, through governments at local, regional, or national levels.
 These political systems traditionally tend to hear the voices of the rich more clearly than the voices of the poor and the views of technical experts more clearly than knowledge situated in communities.
-The issue of effective representation for everyone in government priority-setting processes is thus an important item for the ResIST agenda.
-A number of case studies in Work Package Three focus on the articulation of new accountability systems in capacity building and priority setting that aim to remediate inequalities.
-These case studies draw on conceptions of accountability that diverge from the typical focus on the relation between those who govern and those who are governed (Neyland, Nunes et al. 2007).
-In part the case studies focus on experiments in Spain, Portugal and Brazil with participatory budgeting in urban government and knowledge-based policy-making.
-Other case studies focus on initiatives in public health and environmental justice in Brazil and Portugal.
+The issue of effective representation for everyone in government priority-setting processes is thus an important item for the research agenda under discussion.

+In the practice of public administration, new systems are being designed in capacity building and priority setting that aim to remediate inequalities.
+These include experiments with participatory budgeting and knowledge-based policy-making.
+These new processes draw on conceptions of accountability that diverge from the typical focus on the relation between those who govern and those who are governed (Neyland, Nunes et al. 2007).
+Likewise, movement for social or environmental justice create forms of accountability.

-In all these case studies new processes are being designed to counteract the elitist tendencies of political systems, including health councils and participatory budgeting, a process that gives real control to user communities over certain aspects of resource allocation.
-ResIST will seek to draw lessons from these experiments for the development of more inclusive, accountable and sustainable S&T policies in other settings and circumstances and explore how this affects the various forms of inequality and the CARE cycle presented above more generally.
+In all these instances, new processes are being designed to counteract the elitist tendencies of political systems, including health councils and participatory budgeting, a process that gives real control to user communities over certain aspects of resource allocation.
+The policy research agenda on science, technology, and inequality needs to draw lessons from these experiments for the development of more inclusive, accountable and sustainable S&T policies in other settings and circumstances and explore how these processes more generally affect the various forms of inequality and the CARE cycle presented above.